mariahnorell/website/content/courses/hr_analytics/_index.md

 ---
 # Course title, summary, and position.
 linktitle: Human Resource Analytics
-summary: Examines how Human Resource (HR) professionals can use data analytics to inform HR decisions.
-Includes descriptive, predictive, and prescriptive analytics.
+summary: Examine how Human Resource professionals can use data analytics to inform HR decisions.
+This course covers descriptive, predictive, and prescriptive analytics.
 Concepts are applied using software tools like Qualtrics, Python, Excel, and Tableau.
 weight: 1

 # Page metadata.